stuerp/foo_input_signal/README.md

 ### Packaging

-To create the component first build the x86 configuration and next the x64 configuration.
+To create the component build the x64 configuration.

 ## Change Log